Orthobiologics – Spectrum Health's Alternative To Invasive Surgery

 This is a component of blood that is rich in cells called platelets.
 Platelets are a rich source of various growth factors that have multitasking abilities.
 These include clearing dead tissue, inducing cellular proliferation, new blood vessel formation, and extracellular matrix formation.
 PRP also contains a component called fibrinogen, which forms a physical scaffold covering the defect.
 This serves as a framework for the repairing cells to do their job.

 PRP is prepared from your own blood.
 A nurse or technician at Spectrum Health will draw your blood, similar to a blood test.
 The blood undergoes processing in our laboratory centrifuge, where the platelet component is separated, concentrated and extracted.

-Stem cells are cells which allow the body to ‘auto-repair’.
-These cells, when present in the area of damage, are able to transform into the specific kind of cell that can lay down new tissue.
+Stem cells are also known as 'medicinal signaling cells' which direct many other cells to auto repair and reduce inflammation that leads to chronic degeneration.
 These cells are present in several areas of the body, including blood, bone marrow, dental pulp, and body fat.
 Unfortunately, these cells cannot always travel fast enough to the damaged area – that’s where orthobiologics helps.
 By isolating and concentrating them from their sources, then re-introducing them into the damaged area, we help the body optimize the ‘auto-repair’ mechanism.
 At present, there are two major sources of stem cells that are being tapped – the bone marrow cells and fat cells.

 Bone Marrow Concentrate

 Bone marrow concentrate is the best source of adult mesenchymal stem cells in the body.
 Although it can technically be taken from any bone, we prefer to harvest it from the back of your hip bone.